All Episodes

 A year later, Christopher Stevens is dead because somebody knew, somebody knew that Ambassador Stevens would not be at his embassy in Tripoli that night, but would be in Benghazi.

-Nobody why isn't that dooming Hillary?
+Nobody, why isn't that dooming Hillary?

-But getting an ambassador killed while your Secretary of State uh I mean, I don't understand the news values of this country.
+I mean, I don't understand the news values of this country.

-This country is the worst most stinking awful dullest newspapers in the English speaking world.
+This country is the worst, most stinking, awful, dullest newspapers in the English-speaking world.

-We've got a shocking revelation here that that the travel movements of the ambassador who was killed a year later are discussed in Hillary's emails that she keeps in some guy's toilet in Colorado.
+We've got a shocking revelation here that the travel movements of the ambassador who was killed a year later are discussed in Hillary's emails that she keeps in some guy's toilet in Colorado.

 And she pays no price for that.